aurora-arg/pyebfgen/README.md

   - Double-click "ebfgen.py"

 ## changelog
+v 0.2.9 - Multiple Window Woes
+  - Gave up on multiple subwindows, and now it's all separate frames on the same single-pane window.

+v 0.2.8 - I'm a teapot
+  - Forgot to reset defaults to something sane.
+As WL1B from the Anchorage VEC asked for this, used Anchorage, AK.

+v 0.2.7 - Config updates
+  - fixed behavior with the config file.

 v 0.2.6 - config file updated
   - renamed config file to 'vec.cfg' to make running from terminal less of a hassle